 They say you need to spend 10,000 hours to really know how to do something well.
 A LOT of my time is spent watching birds, often several hours each day, either in my own backyard or at other birding locations.
 My binoculars and birding camera are always within reach.
 See Maryland Backyard Birds for a peek at birds in my backyard.

 I have also spent A LOT of time messing around with bird feeders and various types of seed and other bird foods to figure out what works best.
 What I’ve learned is the core of what I share in this blog.
 See Bird Feeder Reviews to see posts with reviews of my favorite feeders.
 Check out Choosing Seed For Backyard Birds to read what I’ve learned feeding birds over the years.

 Blog Affiliate Links

 Even a small blog like mine takes a little bit of money to run.
 After all, even if you are not selling products, you need to pay for things like software, web hosting, protection from spam comments, bird feeders, etc. This is why you will see some Amazon Affiliate links on my site.
+As an Amazon Associate, I earn from qualifying purchases and appreciate when you use these links.
 I only use these for products I have personally used unless I specifically tell you otherwise.
 I’m upfront about this and so you can find my statement about this at the bottom of every page.

 Past Writing Passions